 These are like other destination chargers although they can often be 3 phase which gives a charging boost.
 They also sometimes load share where one charger will deliver as much as it can, but if two chargers are in use, the power supply may be split so that both cars can charge.
 They are also tethered so you don't need a cable.
 These tend to be found at hotels, restaurants, and other places where you might want to visit and if you are reliant on the charger you should ring ahead to check access, many places require you to use their facilities although they may offer the charging for free in return.
 Look out for the signs behind the chargers, those with a red background are for Tesla cars only, the white background are suitable for any car that can take a Type 2 cable.
 It's not uncommon for people to be confused over whether non Tesla's can charge at a Tesla charger, the only time it works is on a Tesla Destination Charger with a white background or a Tesla home charger.

 Many EV owners charge their car over night at home and rarely need to charge on a public network.
 Others travel extensively and rely heavily on them.
 But all owners need to be aware of what networks exist, how much they cost, and what you need to be able to use them.

 A word of warning when using any charger.
 Most chargers are effectively in a car park, and terms and conditions apply.
 Please don't assume parking is free, sometimes it is so long as you register at the reception, but people have been caught out.
-Similarily, mamy motorway services have a 2 hour free parking limit, and while you should be able to charge in that time, its possible that you could overrun especially if you have to wait for a free charger.
+Similarly, many motorway services have a 2 hour free parking limit, and while you should be able to charge in that time, it's possible that you could overrun especially if you have to wait for a free charger.

 These are the Tesla superchargers you find at some motorway services and selected other locations.
-They ONLY work on Tesla cars even though they use a Type 2 plug - so just because it fits in a different make of car, it doesn't mean it’s working.
+They ONLY work on Tesla cars even if other cars support the same plug type ie a type 2 (outside the US) or CCS plug found in many countries.

 Free although aimed at those owners who are using the facilities at the location.